jerichoruz/backbloggie/README.md

   - Start the app with `python run.py`
   - File BACKBLOGGIE.postman_collection.json its a Postman collection just import for test your backend
-  - standalone_html_paypal_test_button.html its a html file to test the paypal button with the backend and update item,s_paid from the user using the button
+  - standalone_html_paypal_test_button.html its a html file to test the paypal button with the backend and update items_paid column in user using the button

 ## Where should I host My web app?
 The ideal VPS for open community web apps in México https://conectika.tech/standar-vps